Culture of Indonesia: Wood carvings

 The art of wood carving is quite well-developed in Indonesia.
 Other than tribal art woodcarvings of Asmat, Batak, Dayak, Nias, and Toraja area is well known for its refined wood carving culture; they are Jepara in Central Java and Bali.
 Mas village near Ubud in Bali is renowned for its wood carving art.
 Balinese woodcarving today has a sustained tourist market in Bali.

-In Papua, Asmat art consists of elaborate stylized wood carvings such as the bisj pole and is designed to honour ancestors.
+In South Papua, Asmat art consists of elaborate stylized wood carvings such as the bisj pole and is designed to honour ancestors.
 Many Asmat artefacts have been collected by the world's museums, among the most notable of which are those found in the Michael C. Rockefeller Collection at the Metropolitan Museum of Art in New York City and the Tropenmuseum in Amsterdam.
 Bisj poles are carved by Asmat religious carvers (wow-ipits) after a member of their tribe or community had been killed and headhunted by an enemy tribe.
 Carved out of a single piece of a wild mangrove tree, Bisj poles can reach heights of up to 25 feet (7.62 m).
 Their carvings depict human figures standing on top of each other, as well as animal figures, phallic symbols, and carvings in the shape of a canoe prow.
 The Asmat participated in headhunting raids and cannibalism as rituals, many rituals involved the Bisj poles, including dancing, masquerading, singing and headhunting—all performed by men.